Najee Harris — Appreciation

 Simply put, Najee wants to help people.
 “That’s what makes me happy.”
 On holidays he serves food at homeless shelters, he frequently volunteers in the community, and overall he gives back as much as possible.
 According to Alexis Ramos, a physical therapist, “Najee is very different.
 A lot of kids his age are into e-sports, ya know being a 20-year-old.
 He’s more like, ‘Let’s go give back to the community.’
 I think that teams are realizing that his character outshines what he can do on the field.”

-At the date of publication, Najee has been in the NFL long enough to play five games.
+At the date of publication, Najee has been in the NFL long enough to two seasons.
 Whether he becomes an all-star running back, breaks records, or wins Super Bowls, we know his life will impact others.
 He has already started a non-profit called, the Bigger Picture Foundation, dedicated to providing food, shelter, and material possessions to those struggling with homelessness.
 That’s pretty impressive for a 22-year-old just beginning his professional career.
 He is most certainly a positive role model in the world of sports.
 I, for one, have become a big fan of Najee Harris and can’t wait to see what he does professionally and personally over the course of his life.